bookofproofs/bookofproofs.github.io/_sources/history/20th-century/green-sandy.md

 * We also mention the lectures given by Sandy Green at Groups St Andrews 1989 when he was a main speaker giving a series of lectures on Schur algebras and general linear groups.
 * The Proceedings contains a beautiful account of these lectures.
 * Other published lectures include Classical invariants and Classical groups both delivered at the University of Coimbra in 1993, and Hall algebras and quantum groups delivered at the University of Coimbra in March 1994.
-* Outside mathematics and his family, Green had a number of interests such as gardening, but the most important was his passion for French literature of 16th  to the 20th  centuries.
 * His voice was never raised; logic and clarity sufficed.
 * His lectures were a model of elegance and precision, with a delivery reminiscent of Brauer's.
-* But while he was a mathematician first, he was never aggressively so, and maintained a balance of interests, whether French literature, gardening or his family, and he brought the same degree of interest and care to all those whom he met professionally, whether faculty or students.

 Born 26 February 1926, Rochester, New York, USA.
 Died 7 April 2014, Botley, Oxford, England.